AlexBeloglazov/KongApi/README.md

     my $consumers = $kong->consumer->find(size => 10);

-    # now $consumers is an anonymous list of size <= 10 of KongApi::Objects::Consumer objects
+    # now $consumers is an anonymous array of size <= 10 of KongApi::Objects::Consumer objects
     ```

 4. Searching for APIs: